fdwr/BitString/README.md

 ```

 ## Requires
 - C++20 (for `std::endian`).
+No other library dependencies.
-- Tested with Visual Studio 2022, but it's a simple enough file (just copy the BitString header/cpp file) that it will probably work fine on clang/gcc too.
+- Tested with {Visual Studio 2022, GCC ARM64 14.2, clang x86 19.1.0}, but it's a simple enough file (just copy the BitString header/cpp file) that it will probably work fine on other compilers too.

 ## Building
 - Open BitString.sln in Visual Studio Professional/Community 2022.